Ruach/ruach.github.io/_posts/2020-06-05-gem5-memaccess.markdown

  997 }
 ```
 It seems that it doesn't handle the received packet.
-However, it makes use of tickEvent to handle the recevied packet from the Dcache!
+However, it schedules tickEvent
+to process the recevied packet.

 ```cpp
  999 void